uranian throne

 The ego-track of Neville Yeadon:

-The past few dozen days I have been so windlashed by events, that every now and then moments occur during which I find it hard even to remember where I am.
+The past few dozen days I've been so windlashed by events, that some moments I even find it hard even to remember where I am.

-It must be because I am so buffeted by mighty impressions, that even during the rare hours of quiet I get the lingering judders, like an absurd cartoon character who continues to quiver, b-o-i-n-n-g-g-g, after the hammer has hit him on the head.
+That's a result of being so buffeted by mighty impressions, that even when things are quiet I get the lingering judders, like a cartoon character who continues to quiver, b-o-i-n-n-g-g-g, after the hammer has hit him on the head.

-Right now, for instance, while I stand here with my left hand clutched around the lowest baluster of the grand staircase of the Zairm, the distraction comes upon me.
-To be sensible about it, I ought to be deciding how best to use the bit of free time which chance has given me today, that is, whether to make the most of the fact that I have the run of the Noad's palace, or whether to wander elsewhere in the great polar city (which I hardly know, never having got round to visiting Skyyon in the days before the Cincture brought me to the centre of decision) - yet instead of concentrating on any of that -
+Right now, is a case in point.
+Here, with my left hand clutched around the lowest baluster of the grand staircase of the Zairm, the distraction comes upon me.
+I ought to be deciding how best to use the bit of free time which chance has given me today - should I make the most of the fact that I have the run of the Noad's palace?
+Or should I choose to wander elsewhere in the great polar city (which I hardly know, never having got round to visiting Skyyon in the days before the Cincture brought me to the centre of decision)?
+Yet - instead of concentrating on that question -

-I tighten my hold on the baluster to prevent myself from keeling over as a gob of memory plops into me.
-It's a recollection of such potency, it interfuses with my awareness of the present, so as to paint over what's actually in front of my eyes.
-Hence, instead of the palace staircase where I'm standing, I'm offered a panorama of the latest round trip, which I made with my fellow-organizers, via the cities of Jador and Hoog.
-The skyship voyage finished yesterday morning, yet I might as well still be on tour, for my sight is taken and thrown amid the cloud-wrapped towers of Jador, the noble parks of Hoog, the jostling multitudes, waving cloaks, colourfully shifting perspectives; the orations, the enthusiasm!
+I tighten my hold on the baluster, otherwise I might keel over.
+A gob of memory has plopped onto my awareness of the present, with such intrusive potency that it paints over what's actually in front of my eyes, with the result that, instead of the palace staircase where I'm standing, I'm offered a panorama of a recent round trip which I made with my fellow-organizers to take in the cities of Jador and Hoog.
+The skyship voyage finished yesterday morning.
+That's many hours ago, and yet I might as well still be on tour: my sight is hurled back amid the cloud-wrapped towers of Jador, the noble parks of Hoog, the jostling multitudes, the waving cloaks, the colourfully shifting perspectives of that tour; the orations, the enthusiasm!

-I myself didn't do much during the tour, and my impression is that I said very little.
-Why my colleagues bothered to take me along, I can't imagine.
+I myself didn't do much and I said very little; why my colleagues bothered to take me along, I can't imagine.
 Oh but yes I can, though.
-Must face it: as I tag along on these canvassing trips, I'm a sort of mascot for the gathering forces of Syoom.
-This, so I reckon, works in two ways.
-My status as a Starsider symbolises the projected expedition's aim to dare the wilds of Starside.
-My status as a friendly Earthmind, meanwhile, is seen as a cute oddness that vaguely promises to turn out useful against the far more hostile strangeness of the enemy.
-Given all that, I guess that my role is determined for the time being.
+Must face it: as I tag along on these canvassing trips, I'm a sort of mascot.
+A talisman for the gathering forces of Syoom.
+This role of mine works in two ways.
+First, my status as a Starsider symbolises our aim to dare the wilds of Starside.
+Second, and perhaps equally vital, my status as a friendly Earthmind is seen as a usefull oddness that vaguely promises to trump the far more hostile strangeness of the enemy...
+All right, all right, I accept it all.
+The whirling vision fades.
+My eyesight returns to normal as if the fate-wave has heard my acquiescent thought and replied, "See you don't ever forget."
+Yes, yes, I know I'm in for it.

 No!
-I can't resist the alternative which is to get out of the palace altogether, and wander through this Sunward polar city.
+I can't resist the alternative.
+That's to say, get out of the palace altogether, and wander through this Sunward polar city.

 I needn't go far.
-If the Sunnoad or any of my colleagues want me, I can be reached on my wrist-transceiver.
+If any V.I.Ps - the Sunnoad or any of my colleagues - want me, I can be reached on my wrist-transceiver.
 But they shan't want me today...

 ...Memver Park!
-Here I am, on the lower disc, the far more populous part of Skyyon; cut off from any view here of the city's rarefied upper reaches, including the flame-shaped Zairm which rears up from the higher disk, the underside of which is ceiling of iedleis metal half a mile above my head.
+Here I am, on the lower disc, the more populous part of Skyyon.
+Blocked now from my sight is the flame-shaped Zairm which rears up from the higher disk, the underside of which is the now the ceiling of iedleis metal half a mile above my head.
+Blocked likewise from any view of the city's rarefied upper reaches, I enjoy the intenser lights and hotter colours of the busier, nether districts - which of course are still raised above the surrounding plain.

 "You haven't," it croaks at me.